imrem/partycoloR/README.md

 ```

 ### Access all party color data
-If you just want the data set, you can type
+If you just want the data set, you can do so by assigning the object 'partycolorsdataset' to any object:
 ``` R
 partycolors <- partycolorsdataset
 ```